SkygearIO/skygear-doc/content/cli/record.md

 # Edit
 ## Description
-`skycli record edit` fetches a record from Skygear, ask user to edit it, and reupload the record.
+`skycli record edit` fetches a record from Skygear, ask user to edit it, and re-upload the record.

 The record will be fetched, then an editor program will be opened including the record.
 After the editor is closed, the modified record will be uploaded.